byuan6/MMM-ImapFeed/README.md

 ### Step 2: Enable your Google Account for IMAP

+You don't need Gmail, but if you are going to access your Gmail via IMAP, please read warning below.
+Otherwise any IMAP e-mail can be accessed and displayed.

 > [!WARNING]
 > To enable IMAP for Google, you need to generate a different App password (than the one you use to login to Gmail), just for IMAP.
 Same username is used in the configuration below.